ROCm/clARMOR/tests/README.txt

     into a buffer using some kind of OpenCL API call.
 We should properly find and catch these errors because we keep track of appropriate meta-data about each buffer.

-Tests that are not *currently* written due to lack of full support in the buffer overflow detection software:

- 1. Buffer overflows in the negative direction:
+ 13.Buffer overflows in the negative direction (bad_underflow_*):
-    These apply for all buffer types.
-Right now, the buffer overflow detector does not find overflows that write before the beginning of a buffer.
+    These apply for both cl_mem and SVM buffer types.
+These tests only have versions, because the good versions are covered by the good_cl_mem and good_svm tests.
+However, these bad versions use a kernel that tries to write to a region of memory before the beginning of the target buffer.
-    This could be done by e.g. wrapping cl_mem creation calls and adding extra canary space both before and after.
-When passing the buffer to a kernel, pass it a SubBuffer that points to the "real" buffer start.
+    The detector finds these by wrapping adding extra canary space both before the buffer and passing it as a SubBuffer to the kernel for cl_mem and by passing a pointer after the preceeding canary space for SVM.